 Part 2 of the filling and also the easiest part of the entire cookie.
 Simply spoon a little bit of your favorite almond butter (this one is my go-to) on top of the warm marshmallow before sandwiching it all together with another cookie on top.

-- Next, spoon about a teaspoon of almond butter on top of the other chocolate cookie.
+Place a warm marshmallow on top of half of the cookies.
+Next, spoon about a teaspoon of almond butter on top of the other half.
 Then sandwich the two cookies together.
 Apply a little pressure to push down the marshmallow.

 - Make sure the cookies are on the thicker side.
 Although the chocolate cookies are prepared like sugar cookies, they shouldn't be as thin as sugar cookies.
 Roll out the dough to about ½ inch in thickness as they won't rise in the oven much.